 If you suspect a septic tank problem, call a professional.
 These systems can develop toxic gasses that can hurt or even kill you if you go in without the proper gear.
-If your system needs some maintenance, get advice you can trust from your plumber in Sarasota, Wimpy’s Dependable Plumbing.
+If your system needs some maintenance, get advice you can trust from a Dependable Sarasota plumbing.
 We give free estimates.
 Call today 941–322–1911 or schedule online.

 People also call us often with leaky toilets.
 This usually looks like water pooling around the base of the toilet, though the fluid often comes from somewhere other than the seal around the base.

 Before you can find out where the leak is coming from, you’ll need to mop up all of the water that has already leaked.
 Then, place toilet paper or paper towels around the entire base of your toilet.
 These absorb water quickly and, if you look at where the paper gets wet first, can help you determine where the leak is coming from.
 A flashlight can also help you by making it easier to see a drip.